-« What left of angels », she says about her sculptures, imprints of disapeared bodies, which ran away.
+« What left of angels », she says about her sculptures, imprints of disappeared bodies, which ran away.

-Suspended, they float, ireal , white and empty.
+Suspended, they float, unreal , white, and empty.

 She says ” I love people and I am each of them “.
 The molding is an essential moment, a decisive time, silent exchange and requires concentration.

-Pure forms, whitout motion , bodies appear slowly, spotless, opened.
+Pure forms, without motion, bodies appear slowly, spotless, opened.

-Unmoved, in any point disturbed by our excitement, they stay, outside the world but also near by us, friendly, defenders, guardian angels.
+Unmoved, at any point disturbed by our excitement, they stay, outside the world but also nearby us, friendly, defenders, guardian angels.

 The lightness of materials, plastered strips, silk, paper; let see the skin in transparency, the inside as much as the outside.
 The deepness discovered behind the appearance.